bitwarden/contributing-docs/docs/architecture/autofill/form-submission-detection.md

 ### Initial Collection

-We must accurately collect the page details to capture the fact that there are forms on the page
+We must accurately collect the page details to capture the fact that there are forms on the page.

 ### DOM Manipulation